 This is probably the most common way to trade commodities.
 With futures contracts, you are agreeing to purchase commodities at a specified point in the future.
 These were created for sellers like farmers, who would start growing a type of commodity, such as wheat, long before it could actually be sold, to help manage the financial risk.

 Nowadays, futures contracts aren't solely for farming.
 You can purchase futures contracts in just about anything, and they don't always end with physical items.

 Physical commodities trading is only available to advanced traders or corporations.
 In Australia, retail investors can trade commodities via contracts for difference (CFDs).
 These are derivatives contracts where you're not actually trading the underlying asset, instead, you're betting on the price volatility of commodities.
 Traders typically use leverage, which can make CFDs a lot riskier than stock trading.
 But remember, trading CFDs is significantly more risky than trading traditional shares due to factors including leverage.

 Trading CFDs and forex on leverage is high-risk and you could lose more than your initial investment.
 It may not be suitable for every investor.
 Refer to the provider’s PDS and consider the risks before trading.

 Commodity ETFs allow you to invest in a series of different firms or companies, allowing you to spread your investment out and reduce the risk.

 ETFs are a much simpler way of accessing the stock market, so they're quite well suited to you if you're a newbie.
-There are loads of ETFs for a huge range of different commodities, so you have plenty of choice.
+There are loads of ETFs in Australia for a huge range of different commodities, so you have plenty of choice.